 Transportation data for the analysis area were collected and analyzed from highway maps, GIS coverages, route alignment maps, and other maps from various reports and websites of the affected state and local agencies.
+In addition, WisDOT provided comments informing RUS of ongoing projects in the analysis area (WisDOT 2019b).
 A review of Federal, state, and local transportation plans was conducted.
 The transportation analysis area is a 10-mile-wide area spanning the centerline of the proposed transmission line (with 5 miles on either side of the centerline of the six alternatives).
 The area was assessed to identify existing and proposed Federal, state, and local transportation infrastructure that would be directly and indirectly impacted by construction, operations, and decommissioning of the proposed project.